bertoncelj/Fe/Signali/Symbolic_package/README.md

 # Symbolic package

 Symbolic package is presented with some basic exampels and how to use it.
-It uses Pyhton and SymPy which is a Pyhton library for ymbolic mathematics.
+It uses Pyhton and SymPy which is a Pyhton library for symbolic mathematics.

 ## Package

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These package is made by [Ocave-Forge](https://octave.sourceforge.io/index.php).
+On their site you can get some other [Packages](https://octave.sourceforge.io/packages.php).
+For calculation ODE equations we need symbolic library for ana

 ### How to Install